 What problems can arise after a tracheostomy?

-Since this procedure involves surgical intervention, a person might experience some issues after it’s done.
+Since this procedure involves surgical intervention, the patient might experience some postsurgical issues.
 A tracheostomy can lead to:

 - Harm to the gullet